Operational procedure: Issuing an export certificate for dairy products

 The original document must carry the official CFIA red stamp in the area indicated to that effect.
 The stamp used for the certificate must be in the format as per the Operational procedure: Guidance on the purchase, use, control and decommissioning of the Canadian Food Inspection Agency official export certificate stamp (OECS)OG/OO-20150831 (accessible only on the Government of Canada network – RDIMS 12181558).

-The CFIA will issue 1 original document with a unique certificate number as described in section 6.4.1 for each request made by the applicant.
+The CFIA will issue one original document with a unique certificate number as described in section 6.4.1 for each request made by the applicant.
 For the offline process, if an electronic (scanned) copy is requested by the exporter, it must indicate the name of the certifying officer but not be stamped.

 6.4.4 When inspection staff issues a certificate, all documentation related to this certificate must be kept in the DSDP service request.
-For offline requests, it is kept on file at the local CFIA office.
+For offline requests, documentation is kept on file at the local CFIA office.
 This includes, but is not limited to:

 6.5 Replacement of issued certificate